tysm/robopy/CONTRIBUTING.md

 ## Issues

-It's fine to submit issues for feature requests, modifications and ideas, whether or not you intend to work on them.
+It's fine to submit issues for discussions, feature requests, modifications and ideas, whether or not you intend to work on them.

+It's also possible to contribute to an open [issue](https://github.com/tysm/robopy/issues).

 ## License